-PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, though it can also be used with a command-line interface,1 and all of the original code is freely available for those who would like access to the source.
+PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, and all of the original code (written in Python) is freely available for those who would like access to the source.
 It specifically includes the following capabilities:

 - Summary descriptions of a corpus, including type and token frequency of individual segments in user-defined environments;

 - Calculation of the phonotactic probability of a word, given the other words that exist in the corpus (cf. [Vitevitch2004]);